 In her book Grow & Gather, Grace Alexander discusses how to grow your own flowers.
-Below she describes how to then use the home grown blooms to create a seasonal bouquets – perfect for your big day blooms, or as a gift to those who have helped you throughout your planning…
+Below she describes how to use the home grown blooms to create seasonal bouquets – perfect for your big day blooms, or as a gift to those who have helped you throughout your wedding planning…

-• 7 stems flowers
+7 stems of flowers

-• 7 stems foliage
+7 stems of foliage

-• 7 seedheads stems or fruits
+7 seedheads or fruits

-• String or garden twine
+String or garden twine

-Wrap the bouquet using brown paper to make it look really professional.
+4. For transportation or safe keeping, wrap the bouquet using brown paper to make it look really professional.
 If you are travelling any distance with it, take the vase with you and make sure the bouquet is in water until you hand it over, if you possibly can.